Whether you have lost one or more teeth, you may be struggling with pain, limited ability to chew, and impacted speech.

 Excellent Support for Dentures, Bridges and Crowns

 If you have lost teeth, dental implants placed by Dr. Damien Armstrong at his Chattanooga practice can provide excellent support for dentures, bridges and crowns.
 These small titanium posts are anchored in the jaw bone, providing support that is as dependable and strong as natural tooth roots.
 Placing dental implants requires two surgeries and three to six months of healing time, but can provide a lifetime of functionality and comfort.
 Dr. Armstrong takes part in continuing education in this revolutionary treatment, and is a member of the American Academy of Implant Dentistry (AAID).
-To learn more about dental implants, contact our Chattanooga practice serving East Brainerd and surrounding communities today.
+To learn more about dental implants placed at River City Dentistry, please contact our Chattanooga practice serving East Brainerd and surrounding communities today.

 If you are a non-smoker who needs all or several of your teeth replaced, you may be a candidate for dental implants.
 You must also have adequate bone mass in your jaw.
 If you lack the necessary bone mass, a bone graft may be performed to accommodate the implant.
 Similarly, if you require implants in your upper jaw, a sinus lift may be necessary.
 This is a process of grafting bone to the upper jaw, and "lifting" the sinus cavities so that the implant will not interfere with them.
 Preliminary x-rays will reveal if either of these preliminary procedures are necessary.